jpgpi250/unbound_as_unfiltered_DNS-resolver/README.md

 They need to be replaced with the actual location of your configuration files

 The script /home/pi/bypassFTL.sh compiles unbound from source.
 This only works if unbount isn’t already on your system!
-The script /home/pi/.sh makes the modifications to allow unbound to be used as unfiltered DNS resolver.
+The script /home/pi/compile_unbound.sh makes the modifications,required to allow unbound to be used as unfiltered DNS resolver.

+so (example IP's)
+setting the DNS server to 192.168.2.57 would give the client ad blocking (using pihole) setting the DNS server to 192.168.2.47 would give the client unfiltered DNS

+The file , a windows script, can be placed on the desktop.
+When the cmd runs (as administrator) the client will switch from ad blocking to unfiltered for 10 seconds, giving you the time to hit the refresh button.

 More info on pihole + unbound here: https://docs.pi-hole.net/guides/unbound/